HistoryThis section has been translated automatically.

 - Oil/surfactant combinations are excellent (e.g. Eucerin shower oil, Lipoderm shower gel).

-- As an alternative to bath oils also an O/W emulsion or hydrophilic oils can be used for cleansing.
-In case of very dry skin, after drying, apply an emulsion or cream (e.g. Ungt. emulsif. aq., Eucerin Lotio, Excipial U Lipolotio or Excipial U Hydrolotio etc.) according to the tolerance.
+- As an alternative to bath oils, an O/W emulsion or hydrophilic oils can also be used for cleansing.
+For very dry skin, after drying, apply an emulsion or cream (e.g. Ungt. emulsif. aq., Eucerin Lotio, Excipial U Lipolotio or Excipial U Hydrolotio, etc.) according to compatibility.

-Choice of profession: Unsuitable are professions with intensive contact to water, detergents, oils, fats, drilling water, disinfectants, adhesives, leather, chemical products, animals, flour and dusts.
+Choice of occupation: Unsuitable are occupations with intensive contact with water, detergents, oils, greases, drilling water, disinfectants, adhesives, leather, chemical products, animals, flour and dusts.
 Dry, clean occupations are recommended.
 Cave.
-Spread of mould via air conditioning!
+Spread of molds through air conditioning systems!

 Clothing: Breathable clothing, loosely woven cotton or also textiles made of silk (e.g. Dermsilk with an antimicrobial component: Patients with atopic dermatitis find silk fabrics pleasant on their skin and hardly irritating, cooling.
-In this clientele the risk of a "silk protein dermatitis" has to be taken into account.
+In this clientele, the risk of "silk protein dermatitis" is definitely to be expected.
 In this case, sericin is considered to be the main allergen.
-The solution to this problem situation is sericin-free silk fabrics which have been proven to be suitable for atopics (Koller DY et al. 2007).
+The solution to this problem situation is sericin-free silk fabrics, which have been proven to be suitable for atopics (Koller DY et al. 2007).

-Avoidance of animal materials (wool, skins), uneven rough fabrics, but also materials made of breathable synthetic fibres.
-Silver-coated textiles (e.g. Padycare) appear to have an inhibitory effect on staphylococcal colonisation of atopic skin.
+Avoid animal materials (wool, skins), uneven rough fabrics, and also materials made of breathable synthetic fibers.
+Silver-coated textiles seem to have an inhibitory effect on staphylococcal colonization of atopic skin (e.g. Padycare).

 Pollen sensitization: The skin reacts with eczema (type IV reaction) to pollen.
 It is recommended to apply pollen filters (Tesa Protect) to the windows.
 Apply a protective cream before leaving the living rooms, shower off after returning.

-House dust mite allergy (see also mite allergens): Avoid dust catchers (carpet, curtains, soft toys, etc.), encasing with special mite-repellent covers (recommended e.g. Allergocover).
-When travelling, use a mite-repellent sleeping bag.
+Dust mite allergy (see also mite allergens): Avoidance of dust catchers (carpet, curtains, soft toys, etc.), encasing with special mite-repellent covers (recommended e.g. Allergocover).
+When traveling, mite-repellent sleeping bag.

 Indoor allergen reduction: use of air purifiers (e.g. Lifelight or Aclimat Silence A50 or Aclimat Air-Center C50).

-Hyposensitization (SIT): Regarding type I sensitizations, the implementation of a SIT is controversially discussed in the literature with regard to its effectiveness.
+Hyposensitization (SIT): Regarding type I sensitizations, there is controversy in the literature regarding the implementation of SIT in terms of its efficacy.
 It is also discussed whether SIT contributes to the improvement of atopic eczema.
-In this regard, 26 robust randomized studies could be evaluated worldwide, in which no usable benefit for atopic eczema could be demonstrated compared to control collectives (Tam 2016).
-SIT is not approved for atopic eczema (without allergic asthma or rhinits).
+In this regard, 26 robust randomized trials could be evaluated worldwide, in which no usable benefit for atopic eczema could be demonstrated compared to control collectives (Tam 2016).
+SIT is not approved in atopic eczema (without allergic asthma or rhinits).

-Sports: According to physical capacity, avoidance of extreme perspiration, followed by showering with moisturizing shower gels.
+Sports: According to physical capacity, avoiding extreme perspiration, followed by showering with moisturizing shower gels.

-Sauna: According to personal tolerance, avoidance of extreme temperatures.
+Sauna: According to personal tolerance, avoid extreme temperatures.

-Climatic therapy: The most effective measure with the fewest side effects to improve the symptoms of the disease, especially in the high seas (e.g. Borkum, Norderney or Sylt) or in a high mountain climate (altitude over 1500 m, e.g. Davos), especially in spring and autumn.
-Minimum recommended duration: 4 weeks.
-Application to health insurance companies or pension funds.
+Climatic therapy: The most effective measure with the fewest side effects to improve the symptoms of the disease is a sea climate (e.g. Borkum, Norderney or Sylt) or a high mountain climate (altitude over 1500 m, e.g. Davos), especially in spring and autumn.
+For younger children, the somewhat milder stimulating climate of the Baltic Sea is also helpful.
+Recommended minimum duration: 4 weeks.
+Application to health insurance companies or pension insurance companies.